griajobag/simple_calendar_event/README.md

   }
 }
 ```
-## Other Parameters that may usable
+## Other Parameters that may useful

 ```
 paddingBetweenDate // set padding between date